-Fund Unitholders will be required to include in their income for tax purposes for a particular year the amount of net income and the taxable portion of net realized capital gains, if any, paid or payable to them by the Fund, whether or not reinvested in additional Fund Units.
-Certain provisions of the Tax Act permit the Fund to make designations that have the effect of flowing through to the Fund Unitholders the income and taxable capital gains realized by the Fund.
+Fund Unitholders will be required to include in their income for tax purposes for a particular year the amount (computed in Canadian dollars) of net income and the taxable portion of net realized capital gains, if any, paid or payable to them in the year and deducted by the Fund in computing its income, whether or not reinvested in additional Fund Units.
+Certain provisions of the Tax Act permit the Fund to make designations so that income from foreign sources, taxable dividends and net taxable capital gains retain their character in the hands of the Fund

+Unitholders.
 To the extent that appropriate designations are made by the Fund, taxable dividends, net taxable capital gains and foreign source income paid or payable to Fund Unitholders will generally be taxable as if such income had been received by them directly.
-Income earned derived from foreign sources may be subject to foreign withholding taxes which, to the extent permitted by the Tax Act, may be claimed as a deduction or credit by Fund Unitholders.
-To the extent that distributions to Fund Unitholders exceed the net income and net realized capital gains of the Fund for the year, such excess distributions will not be taxable in the hands of the Fund Unitholder but will reduce the adjusted cost base to the Fund Unitholder of such Fund Unitholder's Fund Units.
-If the adjusted cost base to the Fund Unitholder's Fund Units becomes negative, the amount by which it is negative is an immediate capital gain to the Fund Unitholder, and the adjusted cost base of the Fund Units resets at zero.
+Income earned derived from foreign sources may be subject to foreign withholding taxes which, to the extent permitted by the Tax Act (and not otherwise deducted by the Fund in computing its income), may be claimed as a deduction or credit by Fund Unitholders.

+To the extent that distributions to a Fund Unitholder in a year exceed the Fund Unitholder's share of the Fund's net income and net realized capital gains for the year, such excess distributions will be a return of capital that is not taxable to the Fund Unitholder but will reduce the adjusted cost base to the Fund Unitholder of such Fund Unitholder's Fund Unitholder's Fund Unitholder of such base to the Fund Unitholder of such Fund Unitholder's Fund Unitholder is negative, the amount by which it is negative is an immediate capital gain to the Fund Unitholder, and the adjusted cost base of the Fund Units resets at zero.

-Fund Unitholders will be advised each year of the amount of net income, net realized capital gains and excess distributions described above that are paid or payable to them, the amount of net income considered to have been received as a taxable dividend and the amount of any foreign taxes considered to have been paid by them.
-Individuals may be liable for alternative minimum tax in respect of distributions designated as dividends from taxable Canadian corporations and taxable capital gains.
+Fund Unitholders will be advised each year of the amount of net income, net realized capital gains and excess distributions described above that are paid or payable to them, the amount of net income considered to have been received as a taxable dividend and foreign source income and the amount of any foreign taxes considered to have been paid by them.
+Individuals and certain trusts may be liable for alternative minimum tax in respect of distributions designated as dividends, if any, from taxable Canadian corporations and taxable capital gains.